 Don’t be talked into the idea that the cost of an escrow account is too expensive or a waste of money.
 Reputable escrow companies provide an important service to hold funds before closing and then disburse when the notary provides evidence of the transfer of the property.

-There are no formally approved real estate contracts, and not disclosure regulations for you to depend upon.
-You have to be aware and become good at asking questions and using good judgement.
+There are no formally approved real estate contracts and not disclosure regulations for you to depend upon.
+You have to be aware and become good at asking questions and using good judgment.